visgl/loaders.gl/docs/README.md

 </p>

 <p align="center">
+  These docs are for loaders.gl v3.0.
+  <br />
   Docs for older versions are available on github:
-  <br />
   <a href="https://github.com/visgl/loaders.gl/blob/2.3-release/docs/README.md">
     <b>v2.3</b>
   </a>,